This post may contain affiliate links.

 I’ve previously shared about my meal planning.
 But things are a little different right now.
 There’s a garden to tend to, flowers to water, chickens to feed, eggs to pick, a porch to sit on with my husband, and two little boys to run around with.

-I was gifted an Instant Pot for my birthday and I was hesitant at first but after looking at the possibilities for it’s uses I’m pretty excited.
-Hello canning!!!
+I was gifted an Instant Pot for my birthday and I was hesitant at first.
+I’ll be honest, I didn’t know much about them and so I presumed it would be one of those novelty things that you only used once in a blue moon.
+However, I did some research online and read some articles, namely this instant pot duo review, and found that it may actually be something I could use quite regularly.
+After looking at the possibilities for it’s uses, I’m pretty excited.
+Anything that saves me time gets a big thumbs up from me.
+And hello canning!!!
 I’ve already gotten two cookbooks to help me on this new adventure.
 The All New Ball Book Of Canning And Preserving: Over 350 of the Best Canned, Jammed, Pickled, and Preserved Recipes and Instant Pot® Obsession: The Ultimate Electric Pressure Cooker Cookbook for Cooking Everything Fast.
 Plus obviously there’s Pinterest and a million recipes online.

 The Crock Pot is another tool I like to use.
 No joke, we received 7 crock pots for wedding gifts.
 SEVEN!
 We kept two of them and I use them frequently.
 Specifically for Soup Sunday.
-But currently it is way too hot for soup so I haven’t used them a ton.
+I just love how easy they make cooking.
+Even the worst cooks can use them to make a delicious meal!
+Obviously there are a few things to be aware of so you don’t mess it up (see https://allgreatappliances.com/how-can-loving-a-crock-pot-be-wrong/) but generally, they are easy-peasy.
 My favorite crock pot meal is Red Beans and Rice.
 Easy, really cheap, and my family loves it.
 I think it’s my husband’s favorite meal.

 Along with the Instant Pot and Crock Pot, I’m also really into Sheet Pan Dinners!
 Super easy and very yummy.